IreneSolaiman/b4-project/README.md

 **RETROSPECTIVE**

 #Irene
+* Start: Looking at the visualizations at the same time as the datasets.
+I ended up using the dataset that fit best with a visualization that I wanted to create.
+It would've been more efficient to map the website with both the data and existing visualization code.
+* Stop: Getting bogged down in the minute aspects of the project.
+I spent a good few hours on making a responsive webpage menu just for funsies when I should have been doing this write up.
+* Continue: Excellent group communication and morale.
+I was getting quite worried towards the last Saturday, but our team kept confident and supportive.
+We had good structure and a common vision that kept us moving.

 #Wee Keong
 Start: We were too focused on getting the best datasets which we could analyse, and started on our visualisations relatively late.
 On retrospect, we could have started on our visualisations earlier, to give ourselves more time to improve on them.